se-rwth/se-rwth.github.io/_pages/research/Enterprise-Information-Systems.md

 2. Models can be used for domain and data modeling.
 3. Generative approaches for enterprise information systems help to cope with new challenges such as privacy regulations.
+4. A methodology for retrofitting generative aspects in existing applications allows to replace existing code step-by-step with generated code.

 {% include trennlinie.html %}